Other Exercises

 Oh, I know that I'm right

-When I say the world is round
+When I say that the world is round

 Oh, I'm right. - You're wrong.- I'm right